wanglab-broad/CAST/README.md

 # Installation Guide
 ## Installation
-Users should install the following packages prior to use the CAST package.

-The environment requires 2-5 minutes to deploy acorrding to the Internet speed.

 If users are using the Windows system, please directly use the `Anaconda powershell` to run following code.